 What this means is that if you can show your ex’s spending was frivolous and not for the “benefit of the community,” you may not wind up responsible.

 The ultimate decision falls to the court.
-However, unless your ex embarked on an epic spree of obvious revenge spending, like a Kardashian on a bender, the debt will likely be divvied up between both of you.
+However, unless your ex embarked on an epic spree of obvious revenge spending, the debt will likely be divvied up between both of you.

 Related Reading: We Got Divorced, Why am I Still on the Hook for the Home Loan?